UK govt accused of data bungles as towns fear more lockdowns

 Officials in Leicester, 100 miles (160 kilometers) north of London, say they weren't given detailed data on the scale and location of local COVID-19 clusters for almost two weeks after the rise in cases was identified, leaving them scrambling to stem the spread of the virus.

-Keir Starmer, the leader of the opposition Labour Party, said the government had publicly mentioned an outbreak in Leicester on June 18 but didn't give local authorities full data for another week, and didn't impose a lockdown until 11 days later.
+Opposition Labour Party leader Keir Starmer said the government had publicly mentioned an outbreak in Leicester on June 18 but didn't give local authorities full data for another week, and didn't impose a lockdown until 11 days later.

 “There was a lost week while the virus was spreading,” Starmer said in the House of Commons.
 He demanded a “cast-iron guarantee” that no other authority would be put in the same position.